Here are the best events happening during August in the Buckeye State.

 3. Chase a waterfall

 Ohio has plenty of natural beauty to enjoy before summer ends!
-Brandywine Falls in Cuyahoga Valley National Park is viewed from a platform that’s an easy walk for the family.
 Cedar Falls in Hocking Hills is also well-known and photographed.
-Neither one of those interests you?
-Check out this list of my favorite Ohio waterfalls.
+Want to be able to actually play in a waterfall?
+How about a visit to Honey Run Falls in Knox County.
+Looking for an entire waterfall road trip – check out this list of my favorite Ohio waterfalls.

 4. Take your crew to the ballpark